top of page

 Topic: Annual policy resolution announced each September.

-Dates: Essay submission by November; debates from December–May.
+Dates: Essay submission by November; debates from December to May.

 Rewards: $10,000 grand prize and a fully funded trip to the NYC finals.
 The top 15 teams also receive a cash prize.